 Time

-Once you arrive on the main boat it is already 9.30 am and the first dive is planned for 10.00-10.30am.
+Once you arrive on the main boat it is already nearly time for your first dive.
 You need to do a final check of your equipment and listen to a boat & safety briefing.
 There isn’t time for a proper meal, and even if you had one it’s not ideal to dive so soon after eating.
 Our flexible boats usually provide a light breakfast on the main boat, but not too much.

 Will we visit a Similan Islands beach?